Did you know: Midrive learners are 38% more likely to pass first time! Find out more.

 Before booking your test you should be prepared for what it’s going to throw at you.
 Do you know the structure of it?
 Will you have time to get yourself fully prepared before the big day?
 Is your revision on track?

-The bulk of the 50 multiple choice questions are drawn from the highway code - so you’ll want to have read this book back to front (it’s available here for free).
+The bulk of the 50 multiple choice questions are drawn from the highway code - so you’ll want to have read this book back to front.
 With the hazard perception part of the test, things can seem tricky at first.
 There’s the challenge of understanding the difference between a hazard and a developing hazard, and knowing when to click.
 So you’ll want to have all your research done before you book.
 We’ve got a great article on hazard perception if you’re struggling.
 Driving lessons can also help with this part of the test in particular.

 But do you really know your stuff??

 Come the test, it’s not enough to know the highway code fairly well - you’ll need to know it thoroughly.
 You’ll need to know your road signs inside out, be familiar with the theory of essential driving skills (like stopping in an emergency), and be excellent at spotting hazards for the hazard perception part of the test.

 It’s also important to be familiar with the format and timing of the exam, so you don’t get overwhelmed on the day.
 That’s why mock tests are essential.
 There are plenty available online for free that will give you a pass or fail.
 The DVSA offers two free practice tests for the multiple choice questions and three practice clips for the hazard perception test.